 The platen can be cleaned with a fiber-free swab (such as a Texpad swab) or a lint free, clean, damp cloth very lightly moistened with medical grade alcohol (90% pure or better).

 - 1. Open the cover (and dispenser door).
 Remove media from platen area. - 2.
-Pull the platen bearing latch release tabs on the right and left sides towards the front of the printer and rotate them up.
+Press the tabs on the right and left sides out.
+Then rotate them up.